 Text.
 The text of the article should be divided into seven paragraphs labeled as follows: Background, Materials and Methods, Results, Discussion, Conclusions, Acknowledgements, References.
+Lithuanian authors should present also summary in English (with title and key words).

-Background: the scientific rationale for and the purpose of the study, or (in case of a review) the purpose of the article.
+Introduction: the scientific rationale for and the purpose of the study, or (in case of a review) the purpose of the article.